Assigning Temperatures to Eigenstates: Introduction

+Curiously, both of these definitions rely only on the energy eigenvalues, making no reference to the physics of the eigenstates.
+Therefore, it is of obvious interest to compare the temperatures obtained from eigenstates ($\beta_{E}$ and $\beta_{S}$, introduced below) with an eigenvalue-based definition.
+In this work, we introduce ways of obtaining temperatures from eigenstates and then compare them to the canonical temperature, $\beta_{C}$, widely used in the thermalization literature.

-If an eigenstate $\ket{E_n}$ of a many-body system `knows' the temperature corresponding to its energy $E_n$, then it is reasonable to expect that $\rho=\outerproduct{E_n}{E_n}$ should be closest to the canonical density matrix (DM) $\rho_{C}=Z^{-1}e^{-\beta H}$ for that value of the inverse temperature $\beta$.
-(Here $H$ is the system Hamiltonian and $Z=\tr e^{-\beta H}$.)
+If an eigenstate $\ket{E_n}$ of a many-body system `knows' the temperature corresponding to its energy $E_n$, then one might na{\"i}vely expect that $\rho=\outerproduct{E_n}{E_n}$ should be closest to the canonical density matrix (DM) $\rho_{C}=Z^{-1}e^{-\beta H}$ for that value of the inverse temperature $\beta$.
+(Here $Z=\tr e^{-\beta H}$.)
 Thus, minimizing the distance $d(\rho,\rho_C)$ between these two DMs as a function of $\beta$ is one way of assigning a temperature to $E_n$.
 We refer to this optimal $\beta$ as the `eigenstate temperature' $\beta_{E}$.
 As $\outerproduct{E_n}{E_n}$ is the limit of the microcanonical DM for an ultra-narrow energy window, this idea is also related to the equivalence of statistical ensembles \cite{Gurarie_AmJPhys2007,Tasaki_equivalence_JSP2018} --- this definition of temperature minimizes the distance between microcanonical and canonical DMs.